GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Function'>System Function</A><BR>System Function: Specifies the fundamental action or task that have to take place in the System in accepting and processing the
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-Function'>System Function</A><BR>System Function: Specifies the fundamental action or task that have to take place in the System in accepting and processing the
 inputs and in processing and generating the outputs.
 A System Function
  * accepts input from the System boundary